Maintaining strong lines of communication among its 6,000 strong workforce is of critical importance to this large American utility provider.

 “If there's an accident on the expressway, we can push information out and advise nearby staff to exit at the next off ramp.
 Consequently, we don’t suffer productivity loss and staff don’t have to sit frustrated in traffic for hours.

 “Worse still, if there’s an active shooter in the area, we’ll send out an urgent alert cautioning staff to stay away.”

 The company uses SnapComms Scrolling Tickers primarily for informational alerts.
 “These are great for advising staff on less urgent but still important issues, such as server downtime.

-“For our customer service centre, these Tickers display key status updates, such as call volumes and call queues,” says the spokesperson.
-“They’re particularly effective in the busy call-centre environment, as staff can scan read a Ticker while talking with a customer.”
+“For our customer service center, these Tickers display key status updates, such as call volumes and call queues,” says the spokesperson.
+“They’re particularly effective in the busy call-center environment, as staff can scan read a Ticker while talking with a customer.”